snowflakedb/SnowAlert/docs/getting_started.rst

     * 'github.com/google/go-cmp/cmp'
     * 'github.com/snowflakedb/gosnowflake'

-With those dependencies installed, you can compile the binaries with `go build query_helper.go` and `go build suppression_helper.go`.
+With those dependencies installed, you can compile the binaries with ``go build query_helper.goi`` and ``go build suppression_helper.go``.
 Invoking the binaries with no arguments will print usage instructions.

 Testing